Toggle nav

 Description of location Eggers Woods is composed of woodlands, savannas, and wetlands.
 It is one of the few remaining marshes in the entire Chicago metropolitan region where yellow-headed blackbirds and Virginia rails nest.
 It's varied natural areas make it attractive to migrating birds as well.
 The entrance to Eggers Woods is off 112th Street by the Burnham Greenway.
 The access road and parking lots wind south through the preserve.

-Contact person: Site Steward John Pastirik zed470812@gmail.com (773) 991-0613
+Contact person: Site Steward Marianne Kozlowski zed470812@gmail.com (312) 995-9137

-Secondary contact: Site Steward Marianne Kozlowski zed470812@gmail.com
+Secondary contact: Site Steward John Pastirik zed470812@gmail.com

 Requirements All volunteers need to complete the volunteer agreement and waiver form in order to participate.
 Be prepared for variable weather, uneven terrain, standing and/or walking for two or more hours, working near a fire, and hazardous insects and plants.
 What to Expect Stewardship volunteers help to restore natural habitat by performing seasonal restoration tasks.
 The work may include removing weeds and invasive vegetation, cutting and burning invasive woody plants, collecting and spreading native seed, and collecting trash.
 These tasks may incorporate the use of tools, including hand saws, loppers, pruning shears, trowels, shovels, rakes, and other hand tools (manual).
 All necessary tools, supplies, gloves, and training will be provided.
 Safety While we strive to create the safest environment possible, it is impossible to eliminate all potential hazards when working outside in nature.
 Volunteers are advised to wear long pants, sturdy closed-toe shoes and other seasonally appropriate clothing that can get dirty.
 Bring a water bottle.
 Hazards may include stinging or biting insects, poison ivy, walking on uneven terrain, a fire to burn cut brush, and inclement weather.
 All individuals should consider their level of risk for the COVID-19 virus prior to engaging in any volunteer service.
 Review the Forest Preserve's COVID-19 page each day before volunteering for important updates and safety precautions.
 DO NOT attempt to volunteer if in the last 14 days you: 1. have any of the symptoms related to COVID-19 as identified by the Centers for Disease Control 2. have traveled to any foreign country or states with a high incidence of COVID-19 infections.

-National Safety Council First Aid/CPR training class for Forest Preserve staff and volunteers with at least 15 hours of service.* Weekday classes- typically offered once per month* Saturday classes- Feb 4, April 15, Jul 22, and Oct 14You can sign up for a class up to 90 days ahead of time.* This class requires participants to be fully vaccinated for COVID-19, All Forest Preserves volunteers who have online profiles can indicate that they are fully vaccinated by clicking on the link below:Statement of COVID-19 Vaccination Status
+National Safety Council First Aid/CPR training class for Forest Preserve staff and volunteers with at least 15 hours of service.* Weekday classes- typically offered once per month* Saturday classes- Feb 4, April 15, Jul 22, and Oct 14You can sign up for a class up to 90 days ahead of time.

 Contact person: Negin Almassi Negin.Almassi@cookcountyil.gov (708) 246-2530